-The undergraduate plan in Interdisciplinary Studies leads to the Bachelor of Science (BS) degree.
+The undergraduate plan in Interdisciplinary Studies leads to the Bachelor of Science (B.S.) degree.
 Students wishing to pursue this degree may choose one of the following:

-- 1. EC-6 Bilingual Generalist
+1. EC-6 Bilingual Generalist (p.
+123)

-- 2. EC-6 Generalist (Early Childhood Concentration)
+- 2. EC-6 Generalist (Early Childhood Concentration) (p.
+124)

-- 3. EC-6 Generalist (Reading Concentration)
+- 3. EC-6 Generalist (Reading Concentration) (p.
+125)

-- 4. EC-6 Generalist with EC-12 Special Education (All Level)
+- 4. EC-6 Generalist with EC-12 Special Education (All Level) (p.
+127)

-- 5. EC-6 ESL Generalist
+- 5. EC-6 ESL Generalist (p.
+126)

-- 6. 4-8 Generalist
+- 6. 4-8 Generalist (p.
+129)

-- 7. 4-8 ESL Generalist
+- 7. 4-8 ESL Generalist (p.
+130)

-- 8. 4-8 Science
+- 8. 4-8 Science (p.
+131)

-- 9. 4-8 Social Studies
+- 9. 4-8 Social Studies (p.
+132)

-Undergraduate students seeking either 4-8 or 8-12 certification in conjunction with an academic degree in another University of Houston-Clear Lake (UHCL) school (the School of Human Sciences and Humanities [HSH] or the School of Science and Computer Engineering [SCE]) must seek their degree plan in the appropriate school.
+Undergraduate students seeking either 4-8 or 7-12 certification in conjunction with an academic degree in another University of Houston-Clear Lake (UHCL) school (the School of Human Sciences and Humanities [HSH] or the School of Science and Computer Engineering [SCE]) must seek their degree plans in the appropriate school.

 The staff in the SoE Office of Academic Advising advises all students seeking the bachelor's degree in Interdisciplinary Studies, initial certification, supplemental certificates, professional certificates and University of Houston-Clear Lake (UHCL) certificates.
 Teacher education students pursuing bachelor's degrees in other schools also must be advised about certification plan requirements by the SoE Office of Academic Advising.
-These students should also contact the academic advisers in the school in which they are pursuing degrees.
+These students should also contact the academic advisers in the schools in which they are pursuing degrees.